A Wise and Happy Life

 The Gratitude Myth

-A common misconception is that success leads to happiness, which in turn leads to gratitude.
+A common misconception is that success leads to happiness, which in turn leads to the power of gratitude.
 This backward thinking can cause people to neglect appreciation in pursuit of their goals.
 But the reality is the reverse: gratitude fuels happiness, and happiness enhances success.
 Multiple studies have shown that gratitude improves mental well-being, sleep, relationships, and overall productivity—all crucial elements for career success.

 How Gratitude Combats Negative Thinking